Queensland Conveyancing FAQ

 It is usually assigned to a lot as “exclusive use”.
 Keep in mind – this means that if the Body Corp votes to say, take that carpark away from your exclusive use…too bad so sad!
 You don’t own that space, unless it’s part of the Lot!
 Questions?
 Slide into our DMs.
 We love it when you slide into our DMs.
 Buying or Selling QLD property?
 Empire Legal.

 Prefer to watch?
-Click here.
+Watch the video answer

 You can see the pricing on our website – www.empirelegal.com.au/pricing.
 Jump on and check it out – it’s really easy – you can even email yourself all of the info as a quote right from the pricing page!

-Rule of thumb – to engage us, you will need approximately $1,200 to sell your property, and about $2,200 to buy!
+Rule of thumb – to engage us, you will need approximately $1,600 to sell your property, and about $2,600 to buy!
 Yes that includes the standard searches & GST.
 Nothing more required to be paid to us.
 Whilst some of our competitors may be cheaper – we are transparent.

 What you see is what you get.
 We pride ourselves on delivering QLD’s best conveyancing experience.
-Our pricing is all online, our file handlers are experienced, and we are backed by 2,950+ five-star Google reviews.
+Our pricing is all online, our file handlers are experienced, and we are backed by 3,000+ five-star Google reviews.
 Pick a conveyancing team you can trust.

 Prefer to watch?
-Click here.
+Watch the video answer

 The main difficulty is arranging to get the paperwork sorted that allows us to sign the transfer of land documents for settlement on your behalf.